Building Superintendent Contract (Quebec)

 What Is a Building Superintendent Contract (Quebec)?

 A Quebec Building Superintendent / Caretaker Contract (Contrat de gardien d'immeuble ou de concierge) is a written employment agreement between a property owner or property management company (the employer) and a person hired to manage, maintain, and care for a residential, commercial, or mixed-use building on an ongoing basis.
 The contract formalizes the legal relationship under the Code civil du Québec (C.c.Q.), particularly articles 2085 to 2097 governing employment contracts, and the Loi sur les normes du travail (LNT, RLRQ c.
 N-1.1).
-When a service dwelling (logement de fonction) is provided on-site, article 1854 C.c.Q., which requires landlords to ensure the peaceful enjoyment of dwellings, is also relevant to defining the superintendent's occupancy rights.
+When a service dwelling (logement de fonction) is provided on-site, article 1854 C.c.Q., which requires landlords to confirm the peaceful enjoyment of dwellings, is also relevant to defining the superintendent's occupancy rights.

 A building superintendent (gardien d'immeuble, also called concierge, or surintendant) is an employee hired primarily to maintain the physical condition of a building and manage its day-to-day operations.
 Unlike an independent property manager who oversees multiple properties from an external office, a building superintendent typically works on-site and may live in the building they manage.
 The position spans a wide range of responsibilities depending on the size and type of building: cleaning and maintenance of common areas, minor repairs, snow removal, waste management, tenant liaison and complaint handling, emergency response, access control, and coordination with tradespeople.